natalieagus/50002/docs/Labs/lab4.md

 ## Part A: PC Unit
 ### PC Unit Schematic
 Here is the suggested PC Unit schematic that you can implement.
-Take note of the input and output notes.
+Take note of the input and output nodes.
 This will come in very useful when creating the module for your PC Unit.

 <img src="/50002/assets/contentimage/lab4/pcunit.png"  class="center_seventy"/>